Frequently Asked Questions

 What is the management structure of the firm?

 Policy-making responsibility rests with Foley Hoag’s Executive Committee, five partners elected by the partnership to serve four-year terms.
 Their terms are staggered to provide both continuity and innovation.
 Ken Leonetti and Jeff Collins currently serve as the firm’s Co-Managing Partners.
-Our practice is structured into a number of departments, each with a Department Chair and one or more Deputy Chairs who are responsible for departmental operations and the delivery of legal services to our clients.
+Our practice is structured into a number of departments, each with two Department Chairs who are responsible for departmental operations and the delivery of legal services to our clients.
 The firm has a number of more specialized practice groups, many of which are interdisciplinary (in the sense that they involve practitioners from several traditional departments.) ▲

 What benefits are provided to Associates?